Leanne Kiernan: Early life

-Born in Bailieborough in County Cavan, Kiernan attended Bailieborough Community School, where she played for the girls footsal team.
+Born in Bailieborough in County Cavan, Kiernan attended Bailieborough Community School, where she played for the girls futsal team.
 She played with Bailieboro Celtic and, at the age of 12, with the boys team at Kingscourt Harps, where she was spotted by FAI scout Mark Leavy and selected for their emerging talent programme.
 Outside of soccer, Kiernan had been an accomplished cross-country runner, winning the Ulster club juvenile cross-country championship four times with Shercock Athletic Club, and finishing fourth in the Irish U-13 cross-country championships in 2011.
 She also played Gaelic football for Cavan up to U-16 level.
 She lived with her family on a pig farm in Killinkere.

 Club career

-Shelbourne (2015–2018)
+Shelbourne

 Kiernan joined Shelbourne at the age of 15.
 On 1 May 2016, she scored the winner for Shelbourne against UCD Waves in the WNL Cup final at Richmond Park.
 In the 2015–16 season, she scored 5 goals.
 In 2016, she scored 12 goals and was part of the "invincible" Shelbourne side that won the WNL without losing a single game.
 On 6 November 2016, she scored a hat-trick against Wexford Youths in the FAI Women's Cup final.
 In January 2017, she was named Young Player of the Year at 2016 Continental Tyres Women's National League Awards, earning a spot in the Team of the Year as well.
 The following week, she was also named Sportswoman of the Month for December 2016 by The Irish Times.
 On 22 August 2017, she made her UEFA Women's Champions League debut in a 0–0 draw with KKPK Medyk Konin.
 She finished the 2017 season with 9 goals.
 Kiernan began the 2018 season with 11 goals in her first six games – taking her total to 37 league goals in her three-and-a-half years with Shelbourne – before her departure in July.

-West Ham United (2018–2021)
+West Ham United

 On 18 July 2018, Kiernan signed with West Ham United.
 On 19 August 2018, she made her debut in a 3–1 loss to Arsenal in the FA WSL Cup.
 On 26 August 2018, she scored her first goal in a 4–1 win over Lewes.

 On 21 May 2021 Kiernan left West Ham following the expiry of her contract.